 If you’ve started your elimination diet to remove your troublesome food reactions, or you generally want to be more food conscious but not too sure where to start, we’ve rounded up 5 small ways you can eat a little healthier this month without breaking the bank.

 This is at number one, because not everyone will rejoice at the prospect of eating out less, but we promise you it has its perks in the long run!
 Dining at restaurants or popping into the pub for a quick meal may be an enjoyable mid-week or weekend treat but you’ll be surprised how this can quickly add on the pounds– both in weight and money.

 Though dining at restaurants is significantly healthier than grabbing a fast food takeaway, a study published by The Independent showed that “while you may be taking in more nutrients – like vitamins, potassium and omega-3 fatty acids depending on what you order – you’re also likely to consume more sodium and cholesterol”.
 You also take on board 200 more calories on average than if you eat at home.

 Eating at home gives you more control over ingredients and preparation methods, so if you’re a few weeks into your elimination diet, you have full confidence what ingredients you’re putting into your food.
 You’ll also save money – ideal for those whose bank accounts are still suffering from Christmas.
 It’s a win-win situation.

 2. Keep those sugar cravings at bay

-If you indulged a little too much over Christmas, you’ve just joined practically everybody else in the country who have done the exact same.
+Indulging over the Christmas period is usually the case and you’ve just joined practically everybody else in the country who have done exactly the same.
 The feeling of guilt and regret for devouring all your Christmas chocolates, sweets and wine in a short period of time is enough for anybody to kickstart a diet or detox regime.
 However, setting ambitious New Year’s dietary resolutions is setting yourself up for failure.
 After all, they are called crash diets for a reason.